NESCent/hip_hack_howto/manuscript.md

 - work with any on-site event coordinator regarding access, signage, powerstrips/outlets etc

-### what doesn't work well

-- use too many different technologies and changing tech between meetings (google docs vs etherpad, skype vs hangouts)

-- A hackathon is not necessarily the best place to test out the latest greatest technology

 ### decisions to make

 - whether or not to allow critique at the pitching stage

 ###Schedule and Structure
-**Day 1:**
+####Day 1
-* Active facilitation, especially during the first day,  is critical to "keep true" to the scope and keep the event as a whole on-topic.
+*Active facilitation, especially during the first day, is critical to "keep true" to the scope and keep the event as a whole on-topic.*

 The first day of the hackathon is the most unique in structure, because it serves to create the process that will carry through the remaining days.
-The first activity in the morning is usually a brief introduction by the organizers, followed by very brief introductions from all the participants (who you are, why you’re there).
+The first activity in the morning is usually a brief introduction by the organizers, typically aimed at reinforcing the scope of the hackathon.
+The initial opening is followed by very brief introductions from all the participants (who you are, why you’re there).

+The next major activity is an open brain-storming session aimed at exploring the overall scope of the hackathon, clarify any aspect that might be unclear and refine the scope.
+This part of the event is typically not focused on technical discussions, unless these are necessary for the refinement and clarification of the scope.

 This was generally followed by a series of technical presentations (“boot camps”), where key technologies or concepts important to the overall planned scope of the project, are introduced.
+The bootcamps are often identified as part of the pre-engagement activities (e.g., through polls of participants) or are the result of the brain-storming sessions (e.g., they will select which bootcamps will be offered out of an initial set developed before the event).
 These presentations may be from the leadership team, or may be from participants with particular expertise (arranged in advance).
 (Note: the timing of these presentations can vary quite a bit; sometimes they are before pitches, sometimes afterwards, sometimes they are optional sessions run simultaneously with work projects on other days.
 Which scenario works best depends a lot on the nature of the presentations and who will most benefit from them).

-The next major activity is an open brain-storming session where any participant can propose an idea or concept that they think would be interesting to pursue.
-This is a more general discussion, high-level and less technical.
-What would we like to do, not how will we do it?

-Following the open brainstorming (and usually with a break or meal in between), is an opportunity for individuals to make specific pitches about the project(s) they would like to work on.
+Following the open brainstorming and the bootcamps (and usually with a break or meal in between), is an opportunity for individuals to make specific pitches about the project(s) they would like to work on.
 Each individual who wants to make a pitch is given a minute or two to explain their idea.
 Generally, each pitch is assigned a space in the meeting room where brief discussion and assembly will occur.
+Each pitch typically articulates
+* The expected goals and deliverables
+* A possible approach to reach the goals
+* The pre-identified key challenges that will need to be addressed
+* The desired expertise and the possible partnerships with other projects; this last aspect should also somehow motivate how the project fits within the overall scope of the hackathon.

 After all pitches are made, the group as a whole are given an opportunity to wander around, discuss pitches more succinctly and specifically, and to generally self-assemble into potential teams.
 When the self-organization is complete, a re-evaluation of the pitches is made: the focus of some may have shifted as participants joined project ideas, other pitches may have insufficient support to continue, etc. A group evaluation, facilitated by the leadership team, may be important at this stage in order to prevent individual projects from drifting too far off scope, to prevent projects whose feasibility is unrealistic for the time allowed, and to identify potential holes or gaps in the overall structure that might need to be filled.

 At this stage, with primary projects identified and teams self-assembled, the remainder of the day is left for teams to begin planning how they will attack their individual projects.

-**Days 2-X:**
+####Days 2+
 Most of the rest of the days of the hackathon are spent with teams working on their individual projects, with occasional time taken to reassemble as a group to update progress.
-These stand-ups are generally meant to be short and, we have found, generally only need to be performed about once per day (to avoid wasting too much time on updates).
+These stand-ups are generally meant to be short and, we have found, generally only need to be performed about twice per day (to avoid wasting too much time on updates) - once before breaking for lunch and once at the end of the day.

+####Last Day
-At the end of the hackathon, a general assembly to wrap things up, discuss overall progress, future plans, etc.
+At the end of the hackathon, a general assembly to wrap things up, discuss overall progress, future plans, etc. takes place.
+Typical components of this final event include
+* Final reports (presentations) from the different teams
+* Identification of needed followups from each project
+* Identification of expected tangible products that can be achieved in a short time after the hackathon (e.g., publications, presentations at conferences, commitments to codebases)
+Hackathons have also included more general discussions about long-term followups (e.g., identification of potential funding sources that would enable scaling up some of the development efforts).
+It is recommended that participants assume responsibility for the completion of components of the various projects (e.g., see http://www.evoio.org/wiki/Phylotastic1#Projected_tangible_outcomes).

 ##Post Hackathon Activities

-what happens post-event:

-Things that must be done/required
-* Reimburse people for participating
-* Develop report to NESCent

-*  tangible outcomes usually cant be completed at event itself, requires post-hackathon work
-* things we tried/did:
-**  maintain contact with participants through the use of established  mailing list and continue populating wiki page for the event
-** follow up teleconferences among (a subset of) the participants ** reserved a full-day for a follow-up distributed coding activity ** teams work on papers/reports describing the outcomes of the hackathon (e.g., the Phylotastic manuscript) ** teams organize follow up meetings/sessions (e.g., at relevant conferences) ** teams work on proposals to secure funding for follow-up developments (e.g., hire professional programmers)

-Hypotheses/questions about ways of getting more post-event activity/sustainability:

-- what aspect of people involved in event lead to sustained effort?

--  hypothesis:  need people for who the product matters; not tenured  professors and not  technicians who are only paid for the event itself;  young academic
--  hypothesis:  the community "buys" into the activities of the hackathon  and are willing to embrace and continue (e.g., they become part of a  used codebase)
--  hypothesis:  projects with better code may be more likely to continue  and those  might come from people with software engineering experience

-generic thoughts/observations:

-- having time-post hackathon is only one aspect of sustainability

-- getting sustainable products out of hackathons is very difficult

-- Setting expectations about what will happen afterwards is important
+At the end of the hackathon, there are a number of activities that are either required or desirable.
+The most obvious *required* activities include:
+* **Logistical Activites:** wrapping up the event requires providing reimbursements to the participants for the expenses incurred during the event.
+This is typically handled through the sponsoring organization.
+* **Reports:** Sponsoring organizations will typically require the development of a final report that summarizes the activities and accomplishments achieved during the hackathon.
+The development of such report is typically main responsibility of the instigators of the event (even though other members of the LT may actively participate).

+It is typically uncommon that tangible outcomes are completed within the 5-day period of the hackathon.
+In order to concretize and properly disseminate tangible deliverables, it is typically necessary to coordinate some follow-up activities that will take place after the end of the hackathon.
+This might include activities aimed at
+* Developing manuscripts and/or presentations that summarize the activities and deliverables
+* Completing code that can be made publicly available and/or committed to a public repository
+* Finalizing a schema or methodology and documenting it for others to use
+* Completing the development of a dataset that can be made publicly available.

+A number of approaches have been explored to sustain the follow-up activities focused on tangible deliverables:
+* Mailing lists established during the pre-engagement phases are maintained alive and used to continue communication, solicit engagement and advertise results
+* Several hackathon relied on the use of wikis to track ideas, activities, deliverables; follow-up activities have often centered around continuing populating the wiki pages with results and accomplishments
+* In at least one hackathon, a follow-up distributed hackathon was organized, where participants committed one entire day to work on the project remotely (at their home institutions), with regular scheduled interactions (e.g., through Google Hangouts).
+The goal was to encourage continued development of the artifacts started during the hackathon.
+* It has been common practice for subsets of participants (typically led by the project leaders) to assemble the achievements of the hackathon project in a manuscript (e.g., the Phylotastic manuscript, which collected as authors the majority of the participants to the Phylotastic I hackathon) or in presentations/sessions at relevant conferences (e.g., the presentations about different aspects of the Phylotastic II hackathon at iEvoBio 2013).
+* Ideas for broader developments often arise as the result of the activities of the hackathon, leading to the development of grant proposals to support them (e.g., to hire graduate students or professional programmers to scale-up implementations and applications).

 # Results and Discussion